jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

   --device 0 --type dvddrive --medium ~/isos/CentOS-7-x86_64-Minimal-1810.iso
 ```

-Misc system options
+Finally, you could setup other misc system options

 ```shell
 VBoxManage modifyvm $VM --ioapic on
 VBoxManage modifyvm $VM --boot1 dvd --boot2 disk --boot3 none --boot4 none
 ```

-Finally you will have this configuration
+And done, you will have some VM created like this:

 ![](/images/virtualbox_centos7.png)

-Starting the VM
+Starting the VM (in headless mode) to install you new Centos7 VM

 ```shell
 VBoxHeadless -s $VM